A full set of MRCGP FAQ can be found on the MRCGP Web site. These FAQs are regularly updated and should be used as a first point of reference.

 Plans for AKT are in progress for a socially distanced exam in July2020.
 Details available from RCGP.

-Plans for CSA to be submitted via video will be announced by the RCGP shortly
+Plans for CSA to be submitted via video have been announced and the platform provided by 14 Fish.

 Please see latest advice from the RCGP

 The CSA component has been replaced by a video component please see guidance and FAQs from the RCGP

 The latest RCGP guidance allows AKT and CSA to be taken before CCT date in August.
 As long as the evidence in the WBPA is adequate ARCP will be able to recommend CCT.

 The ARCP will be virtual.
 The panel will prioritise final ARCPs prior to CCT.